 Please note: The term “congregation” is used to refer to the worshipping body or faith community of any religion including those that do not identify with this term (such as mosques/masjid).
 The National Fund accepts applications from any faith tradition and seeks to provide inclusive programming and resources across religions.

 The National Fund for Sacred Places was established in 2016 to provide technical and financial support for congregations, building their capacity and increasing the stability of these critical yet disappearing historic community centers.
 A collaborative program of Partners for Sacred Places and the National Trust for Historic Preservation, the National Fund is supported by $20 million from the Indiana-based Lilly Endowment Inc. The Gerry Charitable Trust provided additional support in 2019.

-Now in its sixth year, the National Fund is made possible by $40 million from the Indiana-based Lilly Endowment Inc., with additional funding from the Gerry Charitable Trust in 2019.
-Since 2016, the National Fund has awarded or pledged over $18 million to 97 community-serving congregations representing 23 faith traditions in 35 states and the District of Columbia.
+Now in its seventh year, the National Fund is made possible by $40 million from the Indiana-based Lilly Endowment Inc., with additional funding from the Gerry Charitable Trust in 2019.
+Since 2016, the National Fund has awarded or pledged over $18 million to 97 community-serving congregations representing 24 faith traditions in 36 states, the District of Columbia, and Puerto Rico.
 So far, this grantmaking has resulted in over $3 leveraged for every grant dollar invested in participating congregations.
 The National Fund administers monies through planning grants, wrap-around training and technical assistance, and matching capital grants ranging from $50,000 to $250,000.

 What We Offer

 The National Fund for Sacred Places is a program of Partners for Sacred Places in collaboration with the National Trust for Historic Preservation.
 The National Fund is guided by an Advisory Committee, bringing together faith leaders, architects, and philanthropists from across the country to inform the grant-making process.

 Partners for Sacred Places